Conservation Nation Elephant Logo

 The People & Pachyderms Collective is centered on protecting elephants and rhinos in East Africa, empowering African women and girls, investing in conservation education within local communities, and creating opportunities for scalable innovation.

-We have partnered with five conservation and education nonprofits throughout Tanzania, Zambia, Rwanda, and Kenya to support and amplify their critical work through this Collective.
+We have partnered with the following conservation and education nonprofits throughout Tanzania, Zambia, Rwanda, and Kenya to support and amplify their critical work through this Collective.

 African People & Wildlife logo